adityaiiitv/Trump/README.md

 (1) Use vuforia marker to import the maze and the animated character

-(2) Import joystick and map the movements of the character with the joystick.
+(2) Import joystick and map the movements of the character with the joystick

 (3) Use some animation to make the movement interesting